vsrinivas/fuchsia/to_delete/README.md

 ## Application netconnector_example

-The application `netconnector_example` runs either as an example requestor or as an example responder.
+The application `netconnector_example` runs either as an example requestor or as an example responding service.
 See [the README file](https://fuchsia.googlesource.com/netconnector/+/master/examples/netconnector_example/README.md) for details.